Choose an option below or scroll down to read the entire document.

 The Higher Education Opportunity Act (HEOA) requires two (2) new safety related requirements of institutions that participate in federal student financial aid programs which follow:

-The inspections include a visual examination of electrical cords, sprinkler heads, smoke detectors and other life safety systems.
-In addition, each room is examined for the presence of prohibited items such as candles, halogen lamps, open coiled appliances, pets, etc. Rooms are also examined for evidence of prohibited activity such as smoking in the room, removal of door closers, unauthorized door locking or alarm mechanisms, removal of security screens or other equipment, tampering with life safety equipment, etc. This inspection also includes a general assessment of cleanliness of the room, including food and waste storage.
+The inspections include a visual examination of electrical cords, sprinkler heads, smoke detectors and other life-safety systems.
+In addition, each room is examicned for the presence of prohibited items such as candles, halogen lamps, open coiled appliances, pets, etc. Rooms are also examined for evidence of prohibited activity such as smoking in the room, removal of door closers, unauthorized door locking or alarm mechanisms, removal of security screens or other equipment, tampering with life-safety equipment, etc. This inspection also includes a general assessment of cleanliness of the room, including food and waste storage.

-Conditions warranting follow up are reported by the Residence Life staff to Conduct Affairs.
-Conduct Affairs will communicate with those residents, apply sanctions which can range from fines to expulsion from housing and shall document such follow up.
-The resident’s signature on the Housing Services Agreement, required in order to take occupancy, signifies their acceptance of and responsibility for abiding by residential and College policies as provided through all printed publications, web sites, email and other vehicles.
+The resident’s signature on the Room and Board Contract is required in order for students to take occupancy.
+This signifies the student’s acceptance of and responsibility for abiding by residential and College policies as provided through all printed publications, web sites, email and other means.
 Per the agreement, College personnel may enter any room at any time for the purposes of inspection, establishment of order, maintenance, extermination, inventory correction, cleaning, or in case of emergency or other reasonable purposes.

-Fire: Rapid oxidation of combustible material accompanied by heat, light and smoke of combustible material, which is found outside of its normal appliance, whether or not it is extinguished prior to arrival of emergency.
+Fire: Rapid oxidation of combustible material accompanied by heat, light and smoke of combustible material, which is found outside of its normal appliance, whether or not it is extinguished prior to arrival of emergency personnel.